sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 #### CLI Enhancements

-##### Configure suporess ASIC/SDK health events by severity and category
+##### Configure suppress ASIC/SDK health events by severity and category

-Command `config asic-sdk-health-event suppress <severity> <category-list>|<none>` is introduced for a customer to configure the categories that he/she wants to suppress for a certain severity.
+Command `config asic-sdk-health-event suppress <severity> <category-list>|<none>|<all>` is introduced for a customer to configure the categories that he/she wants to suppress for a certain severity.

 The severity can be one of `fatal`, `warning`, and `notice`.

 The category-list is a list whose element is one of `software`, `firmware`, `cpu_hw`, `asic_hw` separated by a comma.
 The order does not matter.

-If the category-list is `none`, all the categories will be notified for `severity`.
+If the category-list is `none`, none category is suppressed and all the categories will be notified for `severity`.

+If the category-list is `all`, all the categories are suppressed and none category will be notified for `severity`.

 The ASIC/SDK health events whose `category` is in `category-list` with the `severity` will not be reported by the vendor SAI once the corresponding SAI attributes are set.
 But the events that were reported after the command is executed but before the SAI attributes are set will be handled by orchagent and pushed into `STATE_DB.ASIC_SDK_HEALTH_EVENT_TABLE` as usual.